jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 182 Charges payable by category 2 light vehicle importer if emissions targets exceeded
 (1) If the carbon dioxide emissions of a vehicle imported by a category 2 light vehicle importer exceed the category 2 light vehicle importer target, the charges set out in subsection (2) apply unless there are sufficient credits available in the importer’s carbon dioxide account (whether such credits may have resulted from banking overachievement under section 183 or from 1 or more transfers into the importer’s account under section 184) to offset the excess emissions.
 (2) The charges are,—
-  (a) from 1 January 2023,—
+  (a) from 1 January 2025,—
-    (i) $18.00 per gram of carbon dioxide by which a used vehicle exceeds its target; and (ii) $36.00 per gram of carbon dioxide by which a new imported vehicle exceeds its target; and (b) from 1 January 2025,—
+    (i) $27.00 per gram of carbon dioxide by which a used vehicle exceeds its target; and (ii) $54.00 per gram of carbon dioxide by which a new vehicle exceeds its target; and (b) from 1 January 2026,—
+    (i) $6.00 per gram of carbon dioxide by which a used vehicle exceeds its target; and (ii) $12.00 per gram of carbon dioxide by which a new vehicle exceeds its target; and (c) from 1 January 2028,—
     (i) $27.00 per gram of carbon dioxide by which a used vehicle exceeds its target; and (ii) $54.00 per gram of carbon dioxide by which a new vehicle exceeds its target.
 (3) The charges payable under this section are land transport revenue for the purposes of the Land Transport Management Act 2003.